hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

        "interfaces": [ "eth0", "eth1" ]
    },

-The next couple of lines define the lease database, the place where the server stores its lease information.
-This particular example tells the server to use ``memfile``, which is the simplest and fastest database backend.
+The next lines define the lease database, the place where the server stores its lease information.
+This particular example tells the server to use memfile, which is the simplest and fastest database backend.
 It uses an in-memory database and stores leases on disk in a CSV (comma-separated values) file.
-This is a very simple configuration example; usually the lease database configuration is more extensive and contains additional parameters.
+This is a very simple configuration example;
+usually the lease database configuration is more extensive and contains additional parameters.
 Note that ``lease-database`` is an object and opens up a new scope, using an opening brace.
 Its parameters (just one in this example:
 ``type``) follow.
 If there were more than one, they would be separated by commas.
 This scope is closed with a closing brace.
-As more parameters for the Dhcp4 definition follow, a trailing comma is present.
+As more parameters for the ``Dhcp4`` definition follow, a trailing comma is present.

 Finally, we need to define a list of IPv4 subnets.
 This is the most important DHCPv4 configuration structure, as the server uses that